 * Remarks: Not all elective subjects are offered every year.
 Time table will be provided by individual MDes Specialism before academic year begins.
 Student should refer to MDes Scheme Definitive Scheme Document and may consult Specialism Leader when choosing electives.

 Exchange Programme The programme provides ID&BM students an opportunity to study one semester (the second semester) in Northumbria University's MSc Multidisciplinary Innovation programme, to gain broader experiences and horizons in this domain.

-Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one of the two MIP's International Master's programmes.
+Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one specific MIP's International Master's programme.
 The study in MIP consists of three phrases, totaling of 60 ECTS.